Current Research

 In our 2023 paper in Science Advances, we explored the thermodynamic implications of cooling on land during the LGM within the context of "terrestrial amplification" - that is, the enhancement of warming/cooling over land, relative to oceans - using the past (i.e., the LGM) to constrain a theory to predict future warming on land.

-We are grateful to the NSF P2C2 program (now P4CLIMATE) for supporting this work.
+We are grateful to the NSF P2C2 and Antarctic Research progams for supporting this work.

 Below: An illustration of how a moist static energy framework for terrestrial amplification can be adapted to the LGM and informed by constraints on past cooling that come from noble gases in groundwater (reproduced from Seltzer et al., 2023, Sci.
 Adv.)